 A cleft lip is usually repaired in the first months of your child’s life.
 A cleft palate is usually repaired in the first year of life.
 The timing of the surgeries may depend on your child’s conditions as well as the type of surgery your plastic surgeon will perform.

 Other important specialists your child may need to see are feeding and speech therapists, pediatric dentists, orthodontists and prosthodontists, oral surgeons, otolaryngologists (ENT) and audiologists, and psychologists.
-To learn more about treatment of cleft lip and/or palate in Richmond, VA, please call to meet with one of our pediatric craniofacial surgeons.
+To learn more about our Richmond cleft lip and/or palate treatment in VA, please call to meet with one of our pediatric craniofacial surgeons.